hendrixlab/PDCUB/README.md

 ### plotCAI_localRA_final.py
 Python script that takes in a fasta file, a PDCUB score file, and a CDS window size W in nucleotides.
 The script computes local CAI for the first W nucleotides and the second W nucleotides.
 The output is a scatterplot of second-window local CAI against first-window local CAI for each transcript.

+### plot_avg_ribosome_profile_quintiles_a_site.py
+Python script that reads in five fasta files (quintiles) and a BAM file of ribo-seq reads both derived from the GENCODE protein-coding human transcriptome.
+This script plots the normalized ribosome profile of each quintile.